PAUL34913/msp1-cv/README.md

 -   Fixed issue with ARIA ID for socials links, giving independant ID to top and bottom links
 -   Fixed missing ARIA attributes on navbar
 -   Added ARIA attributes to all code institute links
+-   Changed navbar dropdown menu item top to top of home

 ## Known Bugs